jimmybgammyknee/ACAD-BioinfoResume-July2022/index.md

 ---

-# Why am I a good person to talk to about Bioinformatics
+# Why am I a good person to talk to about Bioinformatics?

 - I've worked across most employment areas
     - Academia